publishpress/PublishPress-Checklists/readme.txt

 * Fixed: Alt text for featured image not working on the first try #743
 * Fixed: Plugin description update #780
 * Fixed: Custom arrow position issue #778
+* Fixed: Reorganized the images checklists #801
+* Fixed: Custom arrow position issue #778
+* Updated: Translations for image-related checklist items
+* Updated: Translations "Featured image" updated to "Featured image is added"
+* Updated: Translations "Alt text for featured images" updated to "Featured image has Alt text"
+* Updated: Translations "Alt text for all images" updated to "All images have Alt text"
+* Updated: Changelog and translation files
 * Updated: Composer dependencies

 = [2.14.0] - 25 September 2024 =